bitrise-io/stacks/content/changelogs/osx-xcode-15.0.x-edge.md

 ## Updates

+### Stack update `v2024-02-07`

+- This stack is now based on macOS Sonoma 14.1.2
+- Brew packages updates

 ### Stack update `v2024-01-15` (released on 2024-01-16)

 - Brew dependency mirror update
 - Edge stacks will soon be transitioned to MacOS Sonoma

 ### Stack update `v2024-01-03` (released on 2024-01-10)